iamsajidjaved/SEOIndexer/README.md

-# Laravel IndexNow Sitemap Fetcher and Submitter
+# SEOIndexer

-This Laravel project provides two console commands to fetch URLs from WordPress sitemaps and submit them to IndexNow-compatible search engines for faster indexing.
+A PHP-based tool for fetching URLs from WordPress sitemaps and submitting them to IndexNow-compatible search engines for faster indexing.

 ## Features
 - **Fetch Sitemaps**: Retrieves URLs from specified WordPress sitemaps and stores them in JSON files per domain.